Raffaello D'Andrea: Academic work

 After receiving his PhD in 1997, he joined the Cornell faculty as an assistant professor, where he was a founding member of the Systems Engineering program, and where he established robot soccer — a competition featuring fully autonomous robots — as the flagship, multidisciplinary team project.
 In addition to pioneering the use of semi-definite programming for the design of distributed control systems, he went on to lead the Cornell Robot Soccer Team to four world championships at international RoboCup competitions in Sweden, Australia, Italy, and Japan.
+D'Andrea received the Presidential Early Career Award for complex interconnected systems research in 2002.

 After being appointed professor at ETH Zurich in 2007, D’Andrea established a research program that combined his broad interests and cemented his hands-on teaching style.
-His team engages in cutting edge research by designing and building creative experimental platforms that allow them to explore the fundamental principles of robotics, control, and automation.
+His team engages in cutting-edge research by designing and building creative experimental platforms that allow them to explore the fundamental principles of robotics, control, and automation.
 His creations include the Flying Machine Arena, where flying robots perform aerial acrobatics, juggle balls, balance poles, and cooperate to build structures; the Distributed Flight Array, a flying platform consisting of multiple autonomous single propeller vehicles that are able to drive, dock with their peers, and fly in a coordinated fashion; the Balancing Cube, a dynamic sculpture that can balance on any of its edges or corners; Blind Juggling Machines that can juggle balls without seeing them, and without catching them; and the Cubli, a cube that can jump up, balance, and walk.

 Entrepreneurial work

 D’Andrea co-founded Kiva Systems in 2003 with Mick Mountz and Peter Wurman.
 He became chief technical advisor when he was appointed professor of dynamic systems and control at ETH Zurich in 2007.
 At Kiva, he led the systems architecture, robot design, robot navigation and coordination, and control algorithms efforts.

 D’Andrea founded Verity in 2014 with Markus Hehn and Markus Waibel.
 The stated purpose of the company is "to develop autonomous indoor drone systems and related technologies for commercial applications."
-The company partnered with Cirque du Soleil to create Sparked, a live interaction between humans and quadcopters.
-Verity also provides autonomous drone technology for large concert tours like Metallica's WorldWired Tour, Drake (musician)'s Aubrey & the Three Migos Tour and Assassination Vacation Tour, as well as Celine Dion's Courage World Tour.
-Since 2016, D'Andrea and Verity have been focused on delivering autonomous inventory drone systems for commercial warehouses to support inventory checking and other use cases.
+The company partnered with Cirque du Soleil to create Sparked, a live interaction between humans and quadcopters and has provided autonomous drone shows for large concert tours like Metallica's WorldWired Tour, Drake (musician)'s Aubrey & the Three Migos Tour, Celine Dion's Courage World Tour, Justin Bieber's 2022 Justice World Tour, and the Australasian Dance Collective (ADC).

+Since 2016, D'Andrea and Verity have been focused on delivering autonomous inventory drone systems for commercial warehouses to support inventory tracking and management, and other use cases.
+In 2023, IKEA announced the milestone of 100 Verity drones in use in its warehouses, and Maersk announced its use of the Verity system in its warehouses.
+In July 2023, Verity announced completion of a $43M Series B fundraising round that included Qualcomm Ventures.